-So what did me peers say about planning lessons?
+So what did my peers say about planning lessons?

 So perhaps the new question should be:

-How much time do you spend practicing the spoken modelling of the lesson (at home, in the mirror, before the lesson)?
+How much time do you spend practising the spoken modelling of the lesson (at home, in the mirror, before the lesson)?

 I am someone who will be able to ad-lib my way out of a tuna can but when it comes to following a script – HELP.